Outreach Monks

 There is no universal number.
 The target is closing the authority gap with the pages currently ranking above the client’s priority service pages.

 A local business in moderate competition might need ten to twenty quality referring domains on a priority service page to rank competitively.
 A more competitive category will need more.
-The right question is not “how many links do I need?”
-It is “how many links do the pages ranking above me have, and what is the gap?”
+The right question is not how many links are needed in the abstract — it is “how many links do the pages ranking above me have, and what is the gap?”
 Our managed link building campaigns start with this competitor gap analysis before any outreach begins.

 Measuring ROI for Small Business Link Building